NivenT/academic_website/_advice/postdoc.md

 * Once you start receiving offers, feel free to reach out about the status of your partner's application
 * If either of you get NSF, you can move it to your partner's institution after one year.
 * Obviously, communicate with each other about your applications and whatnot.
 You can also let your advisor/letter writers know you are applying together in case they have any additional advice/insight.
-* As indicated in the `Rough Timeline`, job offers ultimately come out at a fairly irregular schedule over the course of several months.
+* As indicated in the [Rough Timeline](#rough-timeline), job offers ultimately come out at a fairly irregular schedule over the course of several months.
 So one of you may start hearing back from places before the other (even for places you both ultimately receive offers to), and it's important to be patient with each other during this stressful time.

 [^1]: Apologies to anyone applying in 2025 who did not already know this.
 [^2]: You don't need to already know the person well before applying.
 Look at the relevant department site and talk to your advisor to figure out a good candidate.
 Then send them an email explaining who you are and asking if they would be willing to host you; it also helps to send a draft of your research statement.